-The Tabula Scripta research group of the Amsterdam Academy of Architecture explores the condition of the ‘tabula scripta’, or the ‘written slate’.
-Most of our land is developed, designated, or in use.
-Resources have become scarce.
-As a result, the architect is forced to relate more to the existing conditions and to design on the basis of these conditions.
-The ideal of the ‘tabula rasa’, or creating from scratch, is no longer a viable option.
-The research investigates ways in which (landscape) architecture and urban design can and should relate to this condition of the tabula scripta.
-In this situation, contextual design is not a camouflage exercise, in which new additions need to fit in with the existing environment as well as possible.
-It is precisely because of new buildings, parks, squares and modern architecture, that a boost can be given to the existing context.
+Most of our land is developed, designated, or in use and resources have become scarce.
+As a result, an architect is forced to relate more to existing conditions and to design on the basis of these conditions.
+The idea of the ‘tabula rasa’, or creating from scratch, is no longer a viable option.
+The research group of the Amsterdam Academy of Architecture explored the condition of the ‘tabula scripta’, or the ‘written slate’.
+It investigated ways in which (landscape) architecture and urban design can and should relate to this condition, whereby the existing context is not seen as a limitation, but as an opportunity to make use of and a latent potential for a design.

 The Garden Which is the Nearest to God, Taturo Atzu

 The research took place from 2014-2019 and will result by the end of 2020 in the book ‘Rewriting Architecture.
 10+1 Actions for an Adaptive Architecture, Tabula Scripta’, edited by Floris Alkemade, Michiel van Iersel, Mark Minkjan and Jarrik Ouburg.
 How can the contemporary architect and urban planner respond better to current issues and developments, with the existing context as a starting point?
 How can the existing context be read, understood, valued and further developed?
 How can care for heritage and new developments go hand in hand?
 And how can architecture anticipate new developments from the existing, from aging and social segregation to climate change?
 These are questions that are central to ‘Rewriting Architecture’.